KINGS-OF-ALL-TIME/OYO/readme.txt

-this parfticualar respo is for having multiplies common scripts
+thsi is whyhis parfticualar respo is for having multiplies common scripts